Kiwanis Rewards for Reading Program

 Our goal is to help other Clubs across the country to implement this model and impact their communities too.

-Message from Dr. Cade Brumley, Jefferson Parish School Superintendant
+Message from Dr. Cade Brumley, former Jefferson Parish School Superintendant

 December 18, 2018

 The holiday season is about giving.
 Our school system has been fortunate to benefit from the generosity of many different community leaders and organization

 One of our most cherished community partners is Dawn Busters Kiwanis Club.
 Over the years they have literally poured millions worth of time, services, and rewards into encouraging our youngest students to read.
 Dawn Busters Kiwanis has served our community for over four decades.
 They currently reward children for reading at over 30 Jefferson Parish elementary schools, and I’m sure that number will only grow.
 From bicycles and electronic devices to gift cards and unforgettable experiences, the rewards given by the Dawn Busters and their many generous sponsors make for many smiling young faces.